GSMA: Programmes and advocacy

 The GSMA manages industry programmes in collaboration with its members with the aim of achieving scale and interoperability for new mobile technologies.
 It has three active programmes: 'Future Networks' (promoting standards such as Rich Communication Services and Voice over LTE); 'Identity'; and the 'Internet of Things'.

 It also runs industry working groups covering areas such as roaming and interconnection, fraud and security, and intellectual property, as well as various other specialist committees and groups.

 The GSMA represents the mobile industry to governments and institutions where it advocates policy and regulatory positions on behalf of its members.
 Its stated goals in this area is to ensure that mobile telecoms "policy and regulatory frameworks are fair, flexible and future-proof"; that radio spectrum is made available for mobile services "in a timely and fair manner"; and to promote the use of mobile services in emerging markets.

 As part of its Industry Purpose programme, the GSMA is supporting the United Nations' Sustainable Development Goals.

 Events

-The GSMA's Mobile World Congress Barcelona (MWC Barcelona) is the largest annual exhibition and conference dedicated to the mobile industry, attracting more than 109,000 visitors in 2019.
+The GSMA's MWC Barcelona (formerly Mobile World Congress) is the largest annual exhibition and conference dedicated to the mobile industry, attracting more than 109,000 visitors in 2019.
 The event was first held in 1987.

-Since 2006, the event has been hosted in Barcelona and is currently located at the Fira Gran Via and Fira Montjuïc venues.
+Since 2006, the event has been hosted in Barcelona and is currently located at the Fira Gran Via venue.
 In 2019 the event was recognised, for the fourth time, as the Guinness World Record holder for the world's largest carbon-neutral tradeshow.